 Is There a Class Action?

 However, this doesn't mean you're out of luck if you were injured by exposure to silica dust.
 Our lawyers are now accepting potential individual claims for injured parties.
 Contact us today to learn more about your legal rights.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in silicosis lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in silicosis lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured after being exposed to silica dust, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit from developing silicosis and we can help.
+You may be entitled to a settlement by filing a suit for developing silicosis and we can help.